 If you guys make this dish this holiday season, let us know by tagging a photo #minimalistbaker on Instagram.
 We’d love to see what you cook up.
 Cheers!

-- 1 large loaf wholegrain bread or 2 small baguettes, cubed & set out to dry overnight (~9 cups loosely packed)
+- 1 large loaf whole-grain bread* (cubed & set out to dry overnight // 1 large loaf yields ~9 cups loosely packed cubes)

 - 3/4 cup uncooked green lentils